 Medical students definitely experience serious mental health tolls during their time in medical school due to heavy workloads and tough timelines.
-This toll is especially significant for medical students moving across countries and living far away from their homes and in hostels.
-One medical student I know experienced depression in his first year due to being nervous about his coursework and his stay in the hostel.
+This toll is especially significant for medical students moving across countries and living far away from their homes and in student dormitories.
+One medical student I know experienced depression in his first year due to being nervous about his coursework and his stay away from home.
 Depression affected his studies, and he struggled a lot.
 As he could not cope with the work and stay on top of his deadlines, he took some time off from medical school and went back home to cope with the situation.
 I have always found him saying that spending time at home helped him to restore some of his energy which he felt was otherwise being expended too fast in medical school.

 I think the mental health of medical students is taken very lightly and it is very important for those who are responsible for devising the curriculum to ensure that the workloads that we medical students need to endure are not unbearable.
 They must think about this immediately as the rates of suicide among medical students in Pakistan are rising.
 Even in my dorm, I have noticed many girls who are depressed and are not as punctual to class as they were before.
 Therefore, there is a strong need to reshape the curriculum.
 Medicine itself is a vast subject, yet it can be made in such a way that it becomes more interesting so that fewer students become anxious and nervous about the huge content they need to cover.